Alifatlawi/nvim-lua-lsp/README.md

 Neovim .config

-add the files in your Appdata/Local/nvim
-# if nvim folder doesn't exsist just make a new one
+add the files in your Appdata/Local/nvim if nvim folder doesn't exsist just make a new one
-mkdir nvim